mars/terraforming-buildpack/README.md

 ### Manual app setup

-In a git repo that contains at least a `main.tf` Terraform config file,
+In a git repo that contains at least a `*.tf` Terraform config file, such as `main.tf`,

 ```bash
 heroku create --buildpack https://github.com/mars/terraforming-buildpack